 Assumption Rationale The disease can be modeled similarly regardless of the There are not sufficient data to make separate models genetic variant. for each genetic variant.
 Disease heterogeneity can be separated into FAP stage Clinically, patients have the potential to experience progression and severe cardiac involvement (defined as both polyneuropathy and cardiac symptoms.
 Separate NT-proBNP > 3,000). disease states are needed to capture the differing costs, quality of life, and mortality impacts when NT- proBNP increases above 3,000.
 Mortality by FAP stage can be approximated by data There are no trial data on mortality by FAP stage.
-This outside of the trials (e.g., Adams, 2013 and Swiecicki was approximated based on mortality data for et al. 2015) . patients with any or advanced neuropathy.
+This outside of the trials (e.g., Adams, 2013 90 and Swiecicki was approximated based on mortality data for et al. 2015) 31 . patients with any or advanced neuropathy.
 AEs are not modeled separately.
 Any events with an apparent excess risk (e.g., thrombocytopenia) would be unlikely to materially affect model findings.
 Patients do not undergo liver transplantation.
-Clinical expert opinion indicated that this procedure is no longer a common treatment for these patients.
-Severe cardiac involvement (NT-proBNP > 3,000) leads This estimate is based on the 10% decrement for heart to a 10% decrement in the quality of life utility for each failure reported in Sullivan and Ghushchyan, 2006.77 FAP stage.
+There is no clear clinical consensus that this procedure is a common treatment for these patients.
+Severe cardiac involvement (NT-proBNP > 3,000) leads This estimate is based on the 10% decrement for heart to a 10% decrement in the quality of life utility for each failure reported in Sullivan and Ghushchyan, 2006.34 FAP stage.
+There is some quality of life utility benefit for new The trial data show a majority of patients experience treatments, even within the same FAP stage.
+"No Change" in their FAP level but statistically significant improvements in their Norfolk QOL.
+Drug discontinuation was set equal to that seen in the Drug discontinuation was assumed to be at least this NEURO-TTR trial. large.
 Patients stay on treatment until death.
 This assumption is varied in scenario analyses.